Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Conclusions

 \section{Conclusions}

 We have tackled the open problem: what is the fundamental requirement on the multi-sensor-multi-channel system to guarantee the existence of a sensor scheduling policy that can stabilize remote estimation?
 To solve the problem, we have proposed novel policy construction methods, and have developed an estimation-cycle based analytical approach.
 We have derived a necessary and sufficient stability condition in terms of the LTI system parameters and the channel statistics.
 Numerical results have shown that the condition is more effective than existing sufficient conditions available in the literature.
 Scheduling policies with stability guarantees have been derived as well.
-We have further extended the stability analysis framework to some other remote estimator architectures with different network setups and obtained necessary and sufficient stability conditions also for these systems.
 For future work, we will consider stability analysis of a multi-control-loop system over shared wireless channels.